-As well as their butterfly populations, the sites in this programme are without exception delightful places in their own right with considerable other wildlife interest and often historic or archaeological value as well.
+This year we include a number of new sites we have not visited before as well as retaining special favourites from previous years.
+As well as their butterfly populations, all the sites are delightful places in their own right with considerable other wildlife interest and often historic or archaeological value as well.
 So, even if the occasional walk may not be in the most perfect of summer weather, you will still find plenty to appreciate.

 Children and beginners are especially welcome.
-No dogs please as some of the sites have livestock on them.
+But no dogs please as some of the sites have livestock on them.
 There is no charge for the walks.

 Most walks are at the weekend but we have included some mid-week ones as well and aimed for a fair spread across the county plus one at Cerne Abbas Giant Hill in Dorset.
 Except where indicated, all walks start promptly at 11.00 am; please take care to arrive in good time.
 They are taken at an easy pace and end around 1.00-1.30 pm so a packed lunch may be a good idea.

 Many sites include steep or rough or wet ground so stout shoes or boots (wellies if it’s been wet) are recommended.